UmeanNever/NovelSum/README.md

 ## 🔍 Extensions

-In our implementation, we used pretrained base models for sample embedding calculations, primarily for research purposes.
+In our implementation, we used pretrained base models such as LLaMA-3-8B for sample embedding calculations, primarily for research purposes.
 For practical applications, you may choose to employ SOTA LLM-based embedding models that have been fine-tuned specifically for embedding tasks to achieve potentially superior performance.

-Based on our comprehensive hyperparameter analysis, we recommend the following configuration, which demonstrates generalizable alignment with model performance and facilitates the selection of high-quality datasets:
+Based on our comprehensive hyperparameter analysis, we recommend the following configuration for NovelSum and NovelSelect, which demonstrates generalizable alignment with model performance and facilitates the selection of high-quality datasets:
 - `density_power`: 0.5
 - `proximity_power`: 1
 - `neighbors`: 10